Barbara Jackson on Feb 4, 2015

 It takes a lot of hours to create the items I have for sale.
 First I choose the design and the thread.
-At Whimsy and Lace you’ll find some of my own designs, some new designs by other authors, and also some patterns that have been around for well over one hundred years.
+At Whimsy and Lace you’ll find lots of my own designs, some new designs by other authors, and also some patterns that have been around for well over one hundred years.
 I work almost exclusively in cotton.
-I like it because it is strong, easy to clean, shiny, soft, non-irritable, lightweight, breathable, shiny, durable, and a somewhat unusual choice for a modern knitter.
+I like it because it is strong, easy to clean, shiny, soft, non-irritable, lightweight, breathable, shiny, and durable.
 It’s also a renewable resource, making it an eco-friendly way to create and use artwork!

-For me, knitting and tatting are art forms that are peaceful, meditative, respectful to the environment, and honor our ancestors.
+For me, tatting is an art form that is peaceful, meditative, respectful to the environment, and honors our ancestors.
 The artwork I create is special because it’s been made in a time honored fashion by an actual person, not just a machine making something cheap that won’t last.
 Using these old techniques to create items of lasting beauty is an important part of my life and I want to share my creations with you!

 I love getting custom orders.
 There’s nothing better then working with somebody to make an item that is just what they were looking for.
 Please contact me through an Etsy conversation.
 I’m really happy to make lace in the exact size, color, style, or pattern you’re thinking of.
 Take a look through my shop for ideas, together we can come up with something just perfect!